-Courses in archaeology allow students to learn about prehistoric peoples of the New World (Aztecs, Maya, Inkas, Moundbuilders, and Puebloans) as well as the Old World (Egypt, Mesopotamia, and European megalith builders).
+Courses in archaeology allow students to learn about prehistoric peoples of the New World (Aztecs, Maya, Inkas, Moundbuilders and Puebloans) as well as the Old World (Egypt, Mesopotamia and European megalith builders).
 Methods of investigation and analysis also are covered.

 In cultural anthropology courses, students can study native North Americans and the peoples of Africa, Asia and Latin America, as well as such topics as media, race, ethnomedicine, sexuality and gender, ethnomusicology, politics and development.

 All anthropology courses deal with diversity, helping us to appreciate the varied ways of being human in the past and present and what links all of us despite those differences.

 A first course in anthropology should be any of the three one-semester introductory courses listed below.
-Each course combines lecture and discussion and has an enrollment of no more than twenty-five to thirty students.
+Each course combines lecture and discussion and has an enrollment of no more than 25 to 30 students.

 This is the first course in biological anthropology, required for upper-level work in biological anthropology courses.

 This is the first course in archaeology, required for upper-level work in archaeology.

 This is the first course in cultural anthropology, required for upper-level work in cultural anthropology.

 Having completed an introductory course, students may enroll in any upper-level course in that area of the anthropology program.
 Alternatively, students may enroll in another introductory course to gain a broader understanding of anthropology.
 Diversification credit is earned either by taking an introductory course and an upper-level course in the same area of anthropology or by taking two introductory courses.

 These courses should be taken as early in the major as practicable and may be taken in any sequence.
 Upper-level courses in anthropology normally have one of the foundation courses as a prerequisite.